 Although this tool has a tendency to get complicated really quickly (like HubSpot), they managed to keep the user interface simple to use.
 All the features you need access to are listed at the top while the different pages under that feature are listed on the left sidebar.

-(Figures shown below are sample only.)
+(Figures shown below are samples only.)

 If you’re a freelancer who uses a lot of Zoho apps, you don’t need to think twice about using Zoho (especially if you’re using their email service provider).